MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-cs-historical-analytics-csh.md

 ## Prerequisites

-You must have the System Administrator or CSR Manager role to view the reports.
+If you have the System Administrator or CSR Manager role, then you can view the report.

 To configure other user roles to access analytics and dashboards, see [Configure user access to analytics and dashboards](configure-customer-service-analytics-insights-csh.md#configure-user-access-to-analytics-and-dashboards).